 "Nothing … maybe we should –"

-"Anyway, being an' older, overprotective brother, Prowl thought Barricade must be damaged.
-So he convinced Ratchet to take a look at him … to bad nobody's been able to get near the Decepticreep … especially Prowl.
-For some reason he's now deathly afraid of Prowl.
+"Anyway, being an' older overprotective brother, Prowl thought Barricade must be damaged.
+So he convinced Ratchet to take a look at him … to bad nobody's been able to get near the Decepticreep, especially not Prowl.
+For some reason Barricade is now deathly afraid of his brother.
 He keeps saying oo-rgy or something.
 Don't know what that is … must be some Decepticon insult."